firebase-toolbelt/firebase-react-paginated/README.md

 }
 ```
 We plan to make this more flexible by accepting an `orderBy` prop.
-Still the prop passed holder a numerical value.
+Still the prop passed must hold a numerical value.